This post may contain affiliate links. See our Privacy Policy.

 Instructions

-- Prep the oven and pan.
-Heat the oven to 375°F and line baking sheets with parchment paper.
+- Heat the oven to 375°F and line baking sheets with parchment paper.

-- Shape and coat the cookies.
-Shape the chilled dough into small balls, about 1 inch in diameter, and roll them in the cinnamon-sugar.
+- Shape the chilled dough into small balls, about 1 inch in diameter, and roll them in the cinnamon-sugar.
 Arrange them on the baking sheet, leaving about 2 1/2 inches between them.
-They will spread, but if they’re chilled they shouldn’t spread too thinly.
-You could even shape and roll them and stick the baking sheet in the freezer for a few minutes.
+They will spread, but if they're well-chilled they shouldn't spread too thinly.